How to Reduce Pain & Inflammation with EPA Omega-3

 Eicosanoids are signaling molecules made from Omega-3 and Omega-6 fats.

-- Eicosanoids made from EPA and DHA Omega-3 are mostly anti-inflammatory (the good stuff.)
+• Eicosanoids made from EPA and DHA Omega-3 are support healthy functions

 Vegetable & Seed Oils – why they hurt (literally!)